cms-sw/cmssw/DPGAnalysis/SiStripTools/README.md

 * `test/OccupancyPlotsTest_cfg.py` to measure the hit occupancy and multiplicity in the different detector region (rZ view).
 It requires the macros described below to show its results.

 ## ROOT Macros
-This package contains a library of ROOT macros that can be loaded by executing `gSystem->Load("$CMSSW_BASE/lib/$SCRAM_ARCH/libDPGAnalysisSiStripToolsMacros.so")` in the root interactive section, followed by
+This package contains a library of ROOT macros that can be loaded by executing `gSystem->Load("libDPGAnalysisSiStripToolsMacros.so")` in the root interactive section, followed by
 `#include "DPGAnalysis/SiStripTools/bin/DPGAnalysisSiStripToolsMacrosLinkDef.h"` in case Root 6 is used.